MrGiddy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 13-change_group - Write a script that changes the group owner to school for the file hello

 100-change_owner_and_group - Write a script that changes the owner to vincent and the group to staff for all the files and directories in the working directory.

+101-symbolic_link_permissions - Write a script that changes the owner and the group of _hello to vincent and staff respectively.
+* The file _hello is in the working directory
+* The file _hello is a symbolic link